Irish breakfast tea

 Irish breakfast tea is a blend of several black teas, most often a combination of Assam teas and Ceylon teas.
 Irish tea brands, notably Barry's, Bewley's, Lyons and Robert Roberts in the Republic and Nambarrie's and Thompson's Punjana in Northern Ireland are heavily weighted towards Assam.
 It is one of the most popular blended teas, common in tea culture in Ireland.
 When tea was first transported from China to Ireland in the mid-18th century, it was mainly introduced to the wealthy as a result of its high cost and low demand.
 However, throughout the mid-19th century, Irish breakfast tea became readily available to those of both lower and higher socioeconomic classes.

 Serving

-Due to its strength, Irish breakfast tea is commonly served with milk, but may also be consumed black, with sugar or even with honey.
+Due to its strength, Irish breakfast tea is commonly served with milk, but may also be consumed black (ie. no additives), with sugar, or with honey.
 Irish breakfast tea has a robust taste, and is red in colour.
 As dairy products are a major part of the Irish economy, most people drink tea with milk.
 Being a black tea, it has a strong flavour and higher caffeine content than green, oolong, or white teas.
 The tea is virtually never referred to as "breakfast tea" (except as the name of specific blends produced by Barry's, Bewley's, Thompson's and the British brand Twinings) and is drunk throughout the day.
 Irish breakfast tea leaves are sought from India, Rwanda, and Kenya.